chingchenms/llvm/docs/Coroutines.rst

 may use if memory for the coroutine frame needs to be allocated dynamically.

-The second argument provides information on the alignment of the memory returned by the allocation function and given to `coro.begin` by the first parameter.
+The second argument provides information on the alignment of the memory returned by the allocation function and given to `coro.begin` by the first argument.
 If this argument is 0, the memory is assumed to be aligned to 2 * sizeof(i8*).
 This argument only accepts constants.

 The third argument, if not `null`, designates a particular alloca instruction to be a `coroutine promise`_.

-The fourth argument is `null` before coroutine is split, and later replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.
+The fourth argument is `null` before coroutine is split, and later is replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.

 Semantics: